Back to top

 MIC Faculty on stage at Nichols Concert Hall

-Discounted Musicianship Classes for MIC Students
+Discounted RCM Music Theory Classes for MIC Students

 Please contact your instructor or Campus Director for placement guidance.